Rudy Giuliani draws rebuke for a courtroom outburst accusing judge in assets case of being unfair

 “Your client was the U.S. attorney for this district,” the judge said, referring to Giuliani's years in the 1980s as the head of the federal prosecutor's office in the Southern District of New York, as he suggested it was hard to believe that Giuliani was incapable of getting a duplicate title to the car.

-Giuliani learned forward and began speaking into a microphone, telling the judge he had applied for a duplicate copy of the car's title but that it had not yet arrived.
+Giuliani leaned forward and began speaking into a microphone, telling the judge he had applied for a duplicate copy of the car's title but that it had not yet arrived.

 “The implication I’ve been not diligent about it is totally incorrect,” Giuliani said in a scolding tone.
 “The implication you make is against me and every implication against me is wrong.”